Infrastructure Plans

 • For walking, this is simpler in that the path network is largely in place (albeit some paths will need improving in quality).
 Paths currently have little prioritisation over vehicles, so develop alternate routes as well as crossings providing for the main routes that people will walk to go about their daily routine.

-Why Cycle Infrastructure ?
+Why Do We Need Cycle Infrastructure ?

 There are ample surveys that say that the public perception of roads is that they are simply too dangerous for cycling, see the Dept for Transport stats 2011-2020 showing 66% consider it too dangerous to cycle on roads, see also the recent IPSOS survey in the references showing that 71% support measures to make it easier to walk and cycle more (more people cycling means more people leaving the car at home, hence more space on the road for people using a car … everyone should be in favour if we lived in a logical world).
 There are significantly more vehicles on the road today (40+million) than in 1990 (23million) and in 1970 (13million), and those vehicles are generally larger and have faster acceleration, so consequently more dangerous for cyclists (and pedestrians).
 To address the perception of lack of safety on the roads, it is essential that quality safe-cycling facilities are provided, by way of cycle infrastructure to UK Gov LTN 1/20.
 With particular reference to the lack of cycling highlighted in Whitby, there is little to no infrastructure currently available to overcome the lack of safety for cycling on roads.
 Consequently, cycle infrastructure should be provided in the Whitby urban area with some urgency, otherwise it will continue to impact on the figures for the Scarborough borough as well as the overall NYC area, not to mention on the physical and mental well-being of local residents.